CREATIVITY AND THE ROLE OF ART IN SCHOOLS

 "Research shows that learning with laughter and play helps avoid burn out.
 Play is Art and the Bridge to Learning" Research shows that learning with laughter and play helps avoid burn out.

-STUDENT HAPPINESS - Children Need to Play for Healthy Development
+STUDENT HAPPINESS - Children Need to Play for Healthy

 Is unhappiness a key to academic success?
 No credible learning or management theory suggests that fearful, unhappy or insecure people are more productive.